 MOBIUS is a three-year pilot program organized by the Finnish Cultural Institute in New York (FCINY) and Finnish Institute in London.
 FCINY focuses on new organizational models of institutions and curating, supporting independent and institutional visual arts professionals alike.
 Finnish Institute in London focuses on museum and archive professionals.

-MOBIUS supports opening up cultural data, meaningful networking and sharing knowledge and best practices.
-One of the main agendas is to develop current modes of operation in the fields of visual arts, museums and archives: ranging from up-and-coming to prominent, from independent to institutional.
-The programme offers culture sector professionals a unique opportunity to gain valuable international experience through a multi-institutional model of peer-to-peer learning.
+MOBIUS program supports peer-to-peer learning, meaningful networking and sharing of knowledge.
+One of the main agendas is to open up and develop current modes of operation in the fields of visual arts, museums and archives: ranging from up-and-coming to prominent, from independent to institutional.

-The collaboration between fellows and hosting organisation will be content-driven and thematic.
-It is highly important to communicate clearly about your own professional interests, areas of expertise, and to specify in which ways the fellowship would benefit both you and the sending organisation.
-Please list your preferred hosting organisations.
+The collaborations between fellows and hosting organizations will be content-driven and thematic.
+It is highly important to communicate clearly one’s own professional interests, areas of expertise and the project idea one wishes to realize as part of the program.
+It is recommendable to list preferred hosting organization(s).

 Please fill in the application form here.

-Write MOBIUS London in the subject line of your email.
-Label the application file with your name (surname_forename_MOBIUS).
-The deadline for applications is 30 September 2014.
+Write MOBIUS New York in the subject line of your email.
+Label the application file with your name (last name_first name_MOBIUS).
+The deadline for applications is March 1, 2015.

-Enquiries: The Finnish Institute in London, Johanna Vakkari, email@example.com
+Inquiries: The Finnish Institute in New York, Ilari Laamanen, firstname.lastname@example.org